kernelsauce/turbo/doc/apiref.rst

 .. function:: RequestHandler:add_header(name, value)

 	Add the given name and value pair to the HTTP response headers.
 Raises error if name already exists.

+        :param name: Name of value to add.
+        :type name: String
+        :param value: Value to add.
+        :type value: String

 .. function:: RequestHandler:set_header(name, value)

 	Set the given name and value pair of the HTTP response headers.
 If name exists then the value is overwritten.

+        :param name: Name of value to add.
+        :type name: String
+        :param value: Value to add.
+        :type value: String

-.. function:: RequestHandler:get_header(key)
+.. function:: RequestHandler:get_header(name)

-	Returns the current value of the given key in the HTTP response headers.
+	Returns the current value of the given name in the HTTP response headers.
 Returns nil if not set.

+        :param name: Name of value to get.
+        :type name: String
+        :rtype: String or nil

 .. function:: RequestHandler:set_status(code)